 David drafts and negotiates contracts for various entities involved in construction projects around the nation.
 Representative matters include:

-- Drafted and negotiated a design-build general contract, including allocation of risk arising from known expansive soils, for the developer of a major apartment project in Colorado.
+- Drafted and negotiated a design-build general contract, including allocation of risk arising from known expansive soils, for the developer of a major condominium project in Colorado.

 - Represented a major regional hospital in connection with contracts for a major expansion program.